Sensory Summer Camp at Home

 5. Have the child sit criss-cross in the center and toss a beach ball to themselves.

-Trapeze swing provides a good opportunity to work on upper extremity strength and endurance, gross grasp skills, trunk strength, and motor planning.
+Trapeze swing (affiliate link) provides a good opportunity to work on upper extremity strength and endurance, gross grasp skills, trunk strength, and motor planning.
 If you add lower extremity work also, then you address upper and lower body coordination.

 Activities: